By Geoff Roberts 12 min read

 No matter how great the self-service you provide is, at some point prospects and customers will want to talk to a real human being.
 And it’s really, really damn simple what consumers want when this occurs – they want a prompt response, from someone who knows what they heck they’re talking about.

-The best email marketing tool in the world serves little value if the person replying to the email isn’t knowledgeable enough to craft a high value response or takes a week to reply.
-The best live chat tool in the world is worthless if it’s not staffed with a knowledgeable person on the other end who is able to provide an immediate and thoughtful response.
+The best customer software in the world serves little value if the person responding to the customer service request isn’t knowledgeable enough to craft a high value response or takes a week to reply.
+The best live chat tool in the world is worthless if it’s not staffed with a knowledgeable sales or marketing person on the other end who is able to provide an immediate and thoughtful response.
 It’s almost never the tool that’s providing that fantastic customer experience or delivering the fantastic growth marketing technology vendors want you to believe it will; it’s the people leveraging that tool.

 So invest more in your people and less in your hype!
 If you sell SEO software, hire more experienced SEO consultants.
 Send your staff to a SEO bootcamp.
 Whatever it takes.